 A "NO COLIFORM FOUND (by MMO-MUG test)" report indicates coliform organisms are absent, and means the water is considered bacteriologically safe to drink at the time of sampling.

 "TOTAL COLIFORM FOUND (by MMO-MUG test)" and/or "ESHERICHIA COLI FOUND (by MMO-MUG test)" on your report indicates that the water may be unsafe to drink because coliform organisms are present.

 If repeated testing reveals possible coliform contamination, well disinfection is recommended.
 Call Water Utility, Texas Commission on Environmental Quality (TCEQ) at (512) 239-6020 for details.

 No. You must contact your city-county health department first; they will work with the DSHS Infectious Disease Control Unit and the DSHS Laboratory on possible specimen submission.
-To find the contact information for your local city-county health department please click here.
+Locate the contact information for your local city-county health department.

 We test anything that is associated with an outbreak.

 No. You need to contact your local city-county health department and they will determine whether or not to conduct an investigation.
 At that time, they will determine if testing is necessary.